mschnetzer/blog/content/mastertheses.en.md

 Please submit your short application [via mail](mailto:mschnetz@wu.ac.at) with reference to the key.

-**[MA1]** *Regional Kuznets Curves*
+**[MA1]** *Regional Kuznets Curves* ***(taken)***
 Investigation of Kuznets relationship between economic development and income inequality across Austrian municipalities, similar to [a tweet](https://twitter.com/brankomilan/status/344504611253653504?lang=de) by Branko Milanovic.

 **[MA2]** *Spatial inequality in Vienna* ***(taken)***
 Spatial evaluation of small-scale social inequalities in Vienna, similar to [social monitoring in Zurich](https://www.stadt-zuerich.ch/prd/de/index/stadtentwicklung/gesellschaft-und-raum/entwicklung-wohnstadt-2/sozialraummonitoring/Sozialraummonitoring_2017.html).

 **[MA3]** *National Rich List Database*
 Collect national rich lists from Eurozone countries and create API for public use.
 This includes searching lists, correspondence with publishers, legal clarification, setting up a database and creating an API.
+The thesis may then comprise Pareto estimations based on the rich lists.

 **[MA4]** *Social and cultural capital in Austria*
  Evaluation of the [EU-SILC 2015](http://www.statistik.at/web_de/frageboegen/private_haushalte/eu_silc/index.html) Ad-hoc module on social and cultural participation by socio-demographic characteristics.